 - Keeps for one week or more

-- The uncooked dough is suitable to freeze as a log or in rolled or cut up pieces.
-Can be baked from frozen.
+- The uncooked dough is suitable to freeze as a log or in rolled or cut-up pieces.
+They are suitable to bake from frozen.